KalvadTech/getX-template/README.md

 ### Modules
-you can find all pre defind modules inside the modules directory.
+you can find all pre defined modules inside the modules directory.

 #### Authentication